GauriGupta19/gaurigupta19.github.io/_posts/2025-10-02-efficient-ml.md

 excerpt: "Job preparation notes covering essential LLM optimization techniques for AI lab interviews.
 Quick reference for memory, compute, and inference optimization strategies."
 ---

-# LLM Optimization Interview Notes
+# Large Language Model Optimization Inteview Notes: Memory, Compute, and Inference Techniques
 *Essential techniques for LLM large scale optimizations - not comprehensive explanations but key concepts to know*

 Training and deploying large language models efficiently is one of the most critical challenges in modern AI.
 As models grow to billions of parameters, traditional approaches quickly become infeasible.
 In this post, I'll share a comprehensive overview of optimization techniques across memory, compute, and inference dimensions.

 ---
+## 1. Memory Optimization Techniques

 ## **1. MEMORY OPTIMIZATION**
 *Memory is the biggest bottleneck in LLM training/inference.
 These techniques reduce memory footprint while maintaining model quality.*

-### **Flash Attention**
+### 1.1 Flash Attention

 The attention mechanism has quadratic time and memory complexity in sequence length, presenting significant runtime and memory challenges for longer sequences.
 Flash Attention reduces attention memory complexity from O(N²) to O(N) through tiling and recomputation techniques.
 Instead of processing entire attention matrices at once, it processes attention in blocks and stores normalization factors instead of full attention matrices.
 The tiling technique decomposes inputs based on shared memory size, while recomputation stores softmax normalization factors (linear to sequence length) instead of softmax results (quadratic to sequence length).

-Decomposes inputs based on shared memory size and calculates softmax one tile at a time.
+**Tiling Technique**: Decomposes inputs based on shared memory size and calculates softmax one tile at a time.
 Instead of working on entire query, key, value tensors at once, it makes several passes and combines results in subsequent steps.

-Stores softmax normalization factors (linear to sequence length) instead of softmax results (quadratic to sequence length), using these factors to recompute attention scores.
+**Recomputation Technique**: Stores softmax normalization factors (linear to sequence length) instead of softmax results (quadratic to sequence length), using these factors to recompute attention scores.
 This reduces memory requirements and I/O traffic between global and shared memory.

 **Key Resources**:
 - [Matrix multiplication tiling](https://docs.nvidia.com/deeplearning/performance/dl-performance-matrix-multiplication/index.html)
 - [Online softmax and tiling](https://www.youtube.com/watch?v=LKwyHWYEIMQ&t=14s)

-### **Multi-Query & Grouped Query Attention**
+### 1.2 Multi-Query and Grouped Query Attention

 - **MQA (Multi-Query Attention)**: Reduces memory by sharing keys and values across attention heads
 - **GQA (Grouped Query Attention)**: Balances efficiency and quality by grouping queries